 The results are in.
 The kids have worked hard all year to get the grades they wanted and are now toying with the idea of planning a gap year.
-And after spending thirteen (plus) years in the classroom, it’s hardly surprising that the kids might want to take some time out of education to explore the world.
+While UCAS is reporting a much higher university application rate following the COVID-19 lockdown, it’s unlikely to be a big surprise if your child wants to take some time out of education to explore the world.

-We’ve put together the parent’s guide to gap years, which provides helpful information on how your kids can make the most of their gap year, without breaking the bank.
+To help you out, we’ve pulled together a parent’s guide to gap years that provide helpful information about how your kids can make the most of their gap year, without breaking the bank!

 Is a gap year a good idea?